A note on a Griffiths-type ring for complete intersections in Grassmannians: Hypersurfaces in Grassmannians

+\end{proof} We notice how the statements of the above theorem directly generalise Theorem \ref{res}.
+In particular, the degree of the homogeneous slices in the Griffiths ring representing the Hodge groups are determined by the degree of the hypersurface and the canonical class of the ambient space.

-\end{proof} The above theorem guarantees an extension of the Griffiths Residue calculus to all but a finite number of cases of any Grassmannian (namely, in the Fano case of index $>1$).
-Of course Borel-Bott-Weil theorem can be effectively used to get either more vanishing or to easily compute the exceptions to the above result in the Fano case.
-As we have seen, in general for a Grassmannian Gr(k,n) the difference between $(R_f)_{(p+1)d-n}^G$ and $H^{p,n-p}_{\van}(X)$ can be computed in terms of $H^p(\Omega_G^q(k))$.
-There exists ad-hoc formulas for these group, but a general statement is complicate to find.
-The situation is slightly better for the Grassmannian of lines Gr(2,n). \begin{corollary}Let $X$ a smooth hypersurface of degree $d$ in the Grassmannian Gr(k,n) defined by an $f \in H^0(\of_G(d))$.
-Then with the possible residual contributions $A_{p,N_p-1}, B_{p,N_p-1}$ determined by the non-vanishing of the groups in \ref{lemmavanishing}. \end{corollary}
+The above theorem guarantees an extension of the Griffiths' residue calculus to all but a finite number of cases for any Grassmannian (namely, in the Fano case of index $>1$).
+Of course Borel-Bott-Weil theorem can be effectively used to get either more vanishings or to easily compute the exceptions to the above result in the Fano case.
+As we have seen, in general for a Grassmannian $\Gr(k,n)$ the difference between $(R_f)_{(p+1)d-n}^G$ and $H^{p,n-p}_{\van}(X)$ can be computed in terms of $H^p(\Omega_G^q(k))$.
+There exist ad-hoc formulae for these groups, but a general statement is complicated to find.
+The situation is slightly better for the Grassmannian of lines $\Gr(2,n)$.

+\begin{corollary}Let $X$ be a smooth hypersurface of degree $d$ in the Grassmannian Gr(k,n) defined by $f \in H^0(\of_G(d))$.
+Then with the possible residual contributions $A_{p,N_p-1}, B_{p,N_p-1}$ determined by the non-vanishing of the groups in Lemma \ref{multivan} and therefore depending only by some residual cohomologies of $H^j(\Omega^q_G(k))$. \end{corollary}

-\begin{corollary} Let $X$ a smooth hypersurface of degree $d$ in the Grassmannian Gr(2,n) defined by an $f \in H^0(\of_G(d))$ $d \leq n-2$.
+\begin{corollary} Let $X$ be a smooth hypersurface of degree $d$ in the Grassmannian Gr(2,n) defined by $f \in H^0(\of_G(d))$.
 Then with the possible exceptions of